4 Ways We Design Safety into Our Temporary Wall Systems

 • Designing for strength and structural integrity: our temporary modular wall solutions are engineered to securely integrate with and maintain a facility’s structural integrity - and keep occupants safe.
 We accomplish this by designing telescoping capabilities to extend and securely attach to the ceiling; using specialized grid clips which are proven to provide a secure and robust connection to the panel.
 Our panels are also designed to be stable and freestanding even before attaching grid clips.

-Protecting patients and staff from infection during renovation is at the core of our company’s mission.
-In fact, our founder - a healthcare contractor - was motivated to solve for the many safety risks created by traditional containment methods.
+When it comes to healthcare projects, protecting patients and staff from infection during renovation is at the core of our company’s mission.
+In fact, our founder—a healthcare contractor—was motivated to solve for the many safety risks created by traditional containment methods.

 • Creating Airtight Seals: Our mechanical components and tongue and groove design are specifically selected to achieve and guarantee airtight seals.
 This differs from early generations of containment methods, which rely on knobs or zippers that create as many fail points and problems as they solve.
 Our design components include: